niden-net/niden-net/_posts/2011-04-21-libreoffice-auto-update-how-to-linux.md

 The installation was pretty easy using the `dpkg` command.
 I run literally two commands and the application was installed :)

 There was a recent announcement about OpenOffice from Oracle.
-I posted a link at [HackerNews](https://news.ycombinator.com/item?id=2451079) for an article I read in MarketWire, regarding this *"Oracle to move OpenOffice.org to a Community-Based Project"*.
-Unfortunately the link does not work any more but you might be able to read a bit about the subject [here](https://www.pcworld.com/businesscenter/article/225459/oracles_openoffice_move_may_be_too_little_too_late.html).
+I posted a link at [HackerNews](https://archive.ph/ZlQtF) for an article I read in MarketWire, regarding this *"Oracle to move OpenOffice.org to a Community-Based Project"*.
+Unfortunately the link does not work any more.
 In short:

 > OpenOffice is dead, long live LibreOffice